UnimibSoftEngCourse1920/progetto-birra-3-gruppo-birra-3/README.md

 To install Brew Day! download the `.zip` file containing everything you need by clicking on `Clone or download` and `Download ZIP` in this page.
 The next step is to extract the folder contained in the `.zip` file.
-The final step is to run the `BrewDay!.exe` file contained in the folder if you're using Windows or the `BrewDay!.rar` file also contained in the folder if you're using macOS.
+The final step is to run the `BrewDay!.exe` file contained in the `Brew Day!` folder if you're using Windows or the `BrewDay!.rar` file contained in the same folder if you're using macOS.

 ## Running the tests